INFIELD PRACTICE DRILL

 Need a drill that enables your infielders to get maximum reps on ground balls and throwing to first, in a short period of time.
 “Three Bag” is perfect.

 This drill is designed for 60′ bases.
-Adjust accordingly for 90′ bases.
 This drill utilizes three First Bases.
 Place a throw down base approximately 40′ from home plate, next is the regular base at 60′, then place a third bag 20′ farther down the line.
 3 coaches are positioned near home plate with a bucket of balls.
-One coach hits grounders to the third baseman (he throws to the bag at 40′).
-Another coach hits to the SS (he throws to the normal first base bag).
-The third coach hits to the second baseman (he throws to the bag at 80′) It may sound confusing, and a lot is going on with three coaches hitting grounders at the same time, but a tremendous amount gets accomplished.
+One coach hits grounders to the third baseman (she throws to the bag at 40′).
+Another coach hits to the SS (she throws to the normal first base bag).
+The third coach hits to the second baseman (she throws to the bag at 80′) It may sound confusing, and a lot is going on with three coaches hitting grounders at the same time, but a tremendous amount gets accomplished.
 Each infielder will get numerous ground balls and throws across the diamond.

 Additional Drill Organization: